 Eventually, her reasons for wearing such clothing came to light: she didn’t want anyone’s opinions about her body to become the centerpiece of her career, as many young women in the spotlight have unfortunately experienced in the past.
 “It kind of gives nobody the opportunity to judge what your body looks like,” she told Vogue Australia in an interview.

-Still, as soon as a paparazzi photo of her dressed in a tank top and shorts was released, Twitter users felt the freedom to share their merciless, unwarranted opinions on her body, jumping at their chance to finally tear down a young, teenaged woman whose body they felt entitled to know everything about.
+Still, as soon as a paparazzi photo of her dressed in a tank top and shorts was released, Twitter users felt the freedom to share their merciless, unwarranted opinions on her body, jumping at their chance to finally tear down an 18-year-old girl whose body they felt entitled to know everything about.

 Our Obsession with Women’s Bodies